LookAmagickaToe/Japanisch_Anki_voc/README.md

         import genanki
         import PyPDF2 as pdf
         import pdfplumber
+    You can Specify your own Paths, from where it should take the pdfs from and where to save the Decks to.
-    The Resulting Deck will be saved in a folder specified in ln 10 The Deckname will be the name of the Inputfile
+        - The Resulting Deck will be saved in a folder specified in ln 10

-    You need to specify the location of the Pdf file/s in ln 65
+        - You need to specify the location of the Pdf file/s in ln 65 The Deckname will be the name of the Inputfile

 INPUT:
     you can either put in the filename e.g. "voc6.pdf" or write a filename to match and afterwards the numeration.
 The result will be written into one package with the name of the last used file.